| Cover | Title | Catalog # | Description | Price | Grade |

 CO10164 |

 O Holy Night ("Cantique de Noël") is a well-known Christmas carol composed by Adolphe Adam in 1847 to the French poem "Minuit, chrétiens" by Placide Cappeau (1808-1877).
 Cappeau was asked to write a Christmas poem by a parish priest, and over the years it has become a standard modern carol.
-This setting for band removes some of the obstacles found in most band arrangements of this work, and leaves only the pure warmth of the original.
-Playable by almost any level of high school ensemble. | $50.00 | 3 |

 ![]() |